 Despite the medieval setting, Getsu Fūma Den is actually set in the future.
 It tells the story of Fūma, whose brothers were killed by the evil Ryūkotsuki from Hell.
 The only way for Fūma to defeat Ryūkotsuki is to recover all three Hadōken swords, family heirlooms that were stolen by the demon.
-With 2D and 3D gameplay, and all sorts of outlandish stage design, Getsu Fūma Den is one of the most exotic retro Famicom games to play today.
+With 2D and 3D gameplay, and all sorts of outlandish stage design, Getsu Fūma Den is one of the most exotic Famicom games ever made.

 Sounds grim and heavy, doesn’t it?
 Trust me, Hi no Tori is anything but those.
-With upbeat music, colourful graphics, and an overall ease of play, the game takes you on a giddying journey from prehistoric Japan to futuristic outer space.
+With upbeat music, colourful graphics and an overall ease of play, the game takes you on a giddying journey from prehistoric Japan to futuristic outer space.
 Making the journey even more unique is Gaou’s ability to create onigawara on the spot, these being temple roof corner pieces that allow him to reach inaccessible platforms.
 Why is this game wonderful before or during a Japanese holiday?
+Why is it also perfect for a video game tourist?
 Because it’s a complete homage to classic manga and anime.
 You’d be immersing yourself in the fantasies and adventures millions of Japanese grew up with.
 Plus, Tezuka remains widely honoured throughout Japan as the godfather of manga.
 You will see merchandises and exhibitions related to him all over the country.
 Centrepiece among many of these would be that phoenix you strive to reassemble in the game.

 The stage design for Hi no Tori Hououhen: Gaou no Bouken could best be described as esoteric.
 While this might feel haphazard, it’s really because the game incorporates elements from other Hi no Tori chapters.
 For example, the Mirai (未来, future) chapter.